rbergenl/_Alpha/README.md

     - Setup access to new Docker Registry.
     - Setup access to Heroku.
     - Setup integration between Sentry and Gitlab.
-- Do the following for each project: admin, app, base, cms, ui, webapp and website:
+- Do the following for each project: admin, app, base, cicd, cms, mocks, ui, webapp and website:
     - Create a new *blank* project with name `<Reponame>` in the Gitlab *Group*.
-    - Import the `gitlab-issues-seed.csv` at the Issues section in Gitlab and follow those instructions when applicable.
+    - In the *Alpa Project* run `node issues <reponame>` to generate an `gitlab-issues-seed-<repo>.csv` file.
+This can be imported at the *Issues* section in the Gitlab Repository.
+Follow the instructions in those issues to complete initial setup.

 ## 3. Minimum Viable Product
 Build the MVP and bring it live (version Alpha):